machineonamission/mediaforge/README.md

 replace `8G` with how much free RAM your system has that you would like to give MediaForge (in gigabytes).
 At least `1G` is suggested.
 Making this too small can make commands fail due to not enough space, as the `/dev/shm` in-memory filesystem is, by default, MediaForge's sole temporary directory.
-If you don't have enough memory to allocate, or expect high command volume, remove `--shm-size 8G` from the `docker run` command to use your regular disk as temp storage.
+If you don't have enough memory to allocate, or expect high command volume, replace `--shm-size 8G` with `--ipc=none` in the `docker run` command to use your regular disk as temp storage.

 if the installation succeeded, you should be prompted with some options. you'll need to select "Edit Config". this will open a text editor within your terminal. the 2 required config settings to change for proper functionality are the